 Reaching for the STARS: Steps Toward Academic Responsibility and Success

-The College of Business STARS program is a supportive retention program for students who have demonstrated previous academic difficulty.
+The College of Business and Analytics STARS program is a supportive retention program for students who have demonstrated previous academic difficulty.
 Students must participate for at least a year or until in good academic standing.

 - Tutoring, Academic Success Center